redgar598/EMBL_BTM_2019/workflows/3_fixme/README.md

 # Fix me

 This snakemake is broken.
-In general it is evry similar to the one you just looked at, but its doing a bit more and some input and output paths were replaced by `???`.
+In general it is very similar to the one you just looked at, but its doing a bit more and some input and output paths were replaced by `???`.